IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

 Approaches can range from easy _plug-n-play kits_ to more experimental or educational builds, where you can assemble your own _solar recharging circuits_, or for ultra-efficient or intermittent applications, _low-power solar systems using supercapacitors_ can store just enough energy for short bursts of uptime, supporting lightweight and environmentally responsive designs.

 ## Low-power & Battery-less (Supercapacitors)
+The AEMSUCA is a 15x20mm board for the AEM10941 Solar Harvesting IC from E-peas.
+It efficiently converts solar panel energy into SUperCApacitor charge, it even works with indoor light.
+It features two regulated outputs that are enabled when the supercapacitor has sufficient charge, and a low voltage warning that informs the user of impending shutdown when the supercapacitors run low.
+It easily integrates in other projects because of the castellated via's, and when soldered onto 0.1' pitch header it fits in a bread board.

+This board is special because it integrates maximum power tracking, supercapacitor charging and two regulates outputs in a tiny and easy to integrate board.
+There's is no other board with so little passive components.

+The AEM10941 harvesting IC is very suitable for indoor applications because it has an ultra low power startup.
+The boost converter starts at a very low 380 mV input voltage and 3 uW input power.
+The IC gets most power out of the solar cells by doing MPPT maximum power point tracking every 5 seconds.

+As you can see the AEM10941 can charge a supercapacitors from indoor light but it is suitable ONLY for very low power applications.

 ## Solar Recharging Circuits
 Most small solar setups for microcontrollers use low-wattage panels connected to a charging circuit with lithium-polymer or lithium-ion batteries.
 Lithium-ion or lithium-polymer batteries are the standard choice for microcontrollers because they offer high energy density, stable voltage, and reliable rechargeable performance in a compact form.
 Unfortunately though, lithium-ion and lithium-polymer batteries are generally more suitable for indoor conditions, since they perform best within moderate temperature ranges and can be sensitive to extreme heat, cold, or direct sunlight.